geva-elettronica/GEVINI/README.md

   editor, compiler and AI assistant in a single window. *(The SD-card bootloader, step 4 above, applies here too.)*

-> Opening the enclosure is board-specific.
-For the GEVINO Opto see
-> **[Opening of GEVINO Opto](https://github.com/geva-elettronica/GEVINO-Opto-PNP/blob/main/docs/open-the-enclosure.md)** in the Opto PNP repository.

 ---

 ## The models at a glance